Seneca-BSA/bsa/docs/sea700/lab3.md

             ROS_INFO("I heard: [%s]", msg->data.c_str());
         }

-    This is the callback function that will get called when a new message has arrived on the `chatte`r topic.
-The message is passed in a `boost shared_pt`r, which means you can store it off if you want, without worrying about it getting deleted underneath you, and without copying the underlying data.
+    This is the callback function that will get called when a new message has arrived on the `chatter` topic.
+The message is passed in a `boost shared_ptr`, which means you can store it off if you want, without worrying about it getting deleted underneath you, and without copying the underlying data.

         ros::Subscriber sub = n.subscribe("chatter", 1000, chatterCallback);